adamghill/django-unicorn/docs/source/validation.md

 ### Showing all the error messages

 There is a `unicorn_errors` template tag that shows all errors for the component.
-It should provide an example of how to display component errors in a more specific way if needed.
+It provides an example of how to display component errors in a more specific way if needed.

 ```html
 <!-- show-all-error-messages.html -->